 General Plan Consistency: Approval of the proposed pallet expansion requires that the project be found to be consistent with the General Plan.
-The General Plan designates the properties Industrial (IND) and Planned Industrial District as shown in Figure 2 below.
+The General Plan designates the properties Industrial (IND) and Planned Industrial District.
 There is a strip of land along the east side of Parcel 2 (the expansion area) that is designated as Low Intensity Residential (LO).
 However, no portion of the residential designated portion of the parcel would be used for the project.
 As some point, that portion of the parcel could be used for residential development consistent with the General Plan.